WallStreetMojo

 Did the company raise a disproportionate amount of debt?

-The below image provides us with details of Marriott International Debt of 2014 and 2014.
+The below image provides details of Marriott International Debt of 2014 and 2014.
 We note that debt has marginally increased.
-We definitely cannot blame this marginal increase in debt for the increase in Capitalization ratio.
+We cannot blame this marginal increase in debt for increasing the capitalization ratio.

 Marriott Internation Increase in Debt